integrated-personal-data-system/.github/profile/README.md

 Use-Case-Goal-6: Freelancers and clients match and interact via P2P (no platform): Objective-8: Recruit volunteer freelancers to help pursue Goal-2 (for this use case).

-Use-Case-Goal-7: Individuals save on insurance: Objective-9: Gather data models from many insurance companies and extend MyData Ontology
+Use-Case-Goal-7: Individuals save on insurance: Objective-9: Gather data models from many insurance companies and extend MyOntology

 Use-Case-Goal-8: Learners store their standards-based Learner Records so multiple content developers can determine what they are ready to learn:  Objective-10: Pilot in collaboration with https://www.curiouslearning.org/

-Use-Case-Goal-9: Home Mortgage ecosystem facilitated: Objective-11: Gather person-centric mortgage data, extend MyData Ontology, and conduct tech demo and pilots.
+Use-Case-Goal-9: Home Mortgage ecosystem facilitated: Objective-11: Gather person-centric mortgage data, extend MyOntology, and conduct tech demo and pilots.

 Use-Case-Goal 10: Pharmacy Operations improve cyber security: Objective 12: Conduct Tech Demo to recruit contributors.